 Retaining the position it has held since first publication, the fifth edition of this leading practitioner text on information law has been thoroughly re-worked to provide comprehensive coverage of the Data Protection Act 2018 and the GDPR.

-Information Rights has been quoted by courts and tribunals, and is used by practitioners, judges and all those who practise in the field.
-The new edition maintains its style of succinct statements of principle, supported by caselaw, legislative provisions and statutory guidance.
-The work has been organised with an eye to easy navigation and browsing, with a practical paragraph headings throughout.
-The new edition has been divided into two volumes:
+Information Rights has been cited by the Supreme Court, Court of Appeal and others, and is used by practitioners, judges and all those who practise in the field.
+The new edition maintains its style of succinct statements of principle, supported by case law, legislative provisions and statutory guidance.

 Reflecting its enlarged scope and to maintain easy referencing, the work has been arranged into separate volumes for commentary and for statutory and other material, with the 1200-page commentary being divided into five parts.